EssoweBekley/minecraft-mod-updater/README.md

 - **Version Filtering**: Match mods to a specific Minecraft version and loader.
 - **Automated Search**: Automatically search for and download the latest compatible mod versions from Modrinth.
 - **Summary Report**: Displays a report of successfully updated mods and any failures.
+- **Output Mods Folder**: Produces a new `mods` folder that you can drag into your Minecraft directory to replace the old mods.

 ## How It Works